biohub-hpc/hpcuserguide/src/5._FAQ/FAQ.md

 ## How do I use NoMachine?

+### NoMachine Client
-The first step to using NoMachine is to get and install teh NoMachine Enterprise Desktop Client, which can be downloaded at [NoMachine Enterprise Client](https://www.nomachine.com/product&p=NoMachine%20Enterprise%20Client).
+The first step to using NoMachine is to get and install the NoMachine Enterprise Desktop Client, which can be downloaded at [NoMachine Enterprise Client](https://www.nomachine.com/product&p=NoMachine%20Enterprise%20Client).

-Once that is installed on your local laptop/desktop, you can use it to connect to **desktops.czbiohub.org** using the NX protocol and default port of 4000.

 !!! warning "Network restrictions"
     The NoMachine servers are only visible from on-site, with a VPN connection or via some advanced SSH tunneling.

 The long term goal is to have our NoMachine nodes integrated into OnDemand, but at the current time that is a work in progress.

+### Reserving a Node

-Login nodes are open to any connection, but the `gpu-sm01-[01-20]` nodes will require that you have a running job on the node before you are allowed to log in to the node desktop.
+Login nodes are open to any connection, but the `gpu-sm[01-02]-[01-20]` nodes will require that you have a running job on the node before you are allowed to log in to the node desktop.
 To claim the node as your own, submit a job like:

 ```
 [john.hanks@login01 ~]$ srun --exclusive --partition=gpu --gpus=a40:1 --time=8:00:00 --pty bash -l